csbg/BioinformaticsPracticals1/Script_UNIX.md

 ### Editing in nano

-Now add a line at the end of the file "gRNAs.txt" that is located in your home directory.
-Add the gRNA "ACTGACTG".
+Now add a line at the end of the file "gRNAs.txt" that is located in your home directory, adding the gRNA sequence "ACTGACTG".
 To quit the nano-editor you need too press Ctrl+X. Then type Y+Enter to save the changes.
+Nano commands are shown in the editor and can be found on the internet.
+A list is provided below.
 ```
 nano gRNAs.txt
 ```

+Nano commands:

 Command | Function
  --- | ---